jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 ### tl;dr

 Duck typing is (often) a feature of dynamically-typed languages.
-In short, duck typing is concerned with which methods an object responds to and not to which class an object necessarily belongs.
+In short, duck typing is concerned with which methods an object will respond to, and not necessarily the class to which it belongs.

-If an object has *duck-like methods*, Ruby will treat it like a duck, even if it wasn't constructed inside a "duck" class.
+That is, if an object has *duck-like methods*, Ruby will treat it like a duck, even if it wasn't constructed inside of a "duck" class.

 ### An Example

 First, we begin by creating a Duck class.
-Of course, ducks can speak (or Quack!) and are celebrated swimmers, so we should be sure to included these methods within the class.
+Of course, ducks can speak (or quack) and are celebrated swimmers, so we should be sure to included these methods within the class.

 ```ruby
 class Duck